-Who can complaint?
+Who can complain?

 Anyone who receives, requests, or is affected by College services can make a complaint.
-In this procedure these people are termed 'customers', regardless of whether they are or were using a service.
+In this procedure, these people are termed 'customers', regardless of whether they are or were using a service.

-NESCol also accepts complaints from the representative of a person who is dissatisfied with our service.
-If the person being represented is aged 16 or over, consent will be required in order to provide a thorough response in compliance with Data Protection protocol.
+NESCol also accept complaints from the representative of a person who is dissatisfied with our service.
+Consent will be required in order to provide a thorough response in compliance with Data Protection protocol and to comply with SPSO guidance on Child Friendly Complaints.

-2.4 Confidentiality and Data Protection
+3. Confidentiality and Data Protection

-Confidentiality is important in complaints handling.
+3.1 Confidentiality is important in complaints handling.
 This includes maintaining the customer's confidentiality and confidentiality in relation to information about staff members, contractors or any third parties involved in the complaint.

-This will not prevent the College from being open and transparent in how they handle complaints.
+3.2 This will not prevent the College from being open and transparent in how they handle complaints.
 This includes sharing as much information with the complainant (and, where appropriate, any affected staff members) as far as possible, When sharing information NESCol will be clear about why the information is being shared and expectations on how the recipient will use the information.

-The College will always bear in mind legal requirements, for example data protection legislation, as well as internal policies on confidentiality and the use of customer information.
+3.3 The College will always bear in mind legal requirements, for example data protection legislation, as well as internal policies on confidentiality and the use of customer information.
 If staff require assistance in relation to data protection, they can contact the college Data Protection Officer.

-Helpful examples of situations where a response to a complaint may be limited by confidentiality are as follows:
+3.4 Helpful examples of situations where a response to a complaint may be limited by confidentiality are as follows:

-• where a complaint has been raised against a staff member, and has been passed to the People Services team, we will advise the customer that their complaint is under full investigation but would not share specific details affecting staff members, particularly where disciplinary action is taken.
+• Where a complaint has been raised against a staff member, and has been passed to the People Services team, we will advise the customer that their complaint is under full investigation but would not share specific details affecting staff members, particularly where disciplinary action is taken.

-• where someone has raised a concern about a child or an adult's safety and is unhappy about how that has been dealt with - we would look into this to check whether the safety concern had been properly dealt with, but we would not share any details of our findings in relation to the safety concern.
+• Where someone has raised a concern about a child or an adult's safety and is unhappy about how that has been dealt with - we would look into this to check whether the safety concern had been properly dealt with, but we would not share any details of our findings in relation to the safety concern.

-3. Process
+4. Process

-Complaints can be raised in person, by phone, in writing, by email, or by using the complaints form available at various feedback boxes and on the College website.
+4.1 Complaints can be raised in person, by phone, in writing, by email, or by using the complaints form available at various feedback boxes and on the College website.

-It is easier for the College to resolve complaints if they are made quickly and directly to the college service concerned.
-In the first instance, a complainant should talk to a member of college staff in the department being complained about, to allow the staff the opportunity to try and resolve any problems on the spot.
+4.2 It is easier for the College to resolve complaints if they are made quickly and directly to the college service concerned.
+In the first instance, a complainant should talk to a member of college staff in the department being complained about, to allow the staff the opportunity to try to resolve any problems on the spot.